bxparks/AceWire/README.md

 Performing proper error handling for the various I2C libraries is difficult.
 Different I2C implementations handle errors in slightly different ways.
-For non-critical applications with simple hardware configurations, with only a few I2C devices on the bus, it may be practical to just ignore all reported errors from the underlying library.
+For many non-critical applications with simple hardware configurations, with only a few I2C devices on the bus, it may be practical to just ignore all reported errors from the underlying library.

+Some error checking is possible by checking the return values of `beginTransmission()`, `write()` and `endTransmission()`.
+You need to keep in mind that the underlying I2C library may trigger the error conditions at different points in the API flow, depending on whether the implementation uses buffers or not, and the error codes returned may be slightly different.

 The software I2C implementations provided in this library (`SimpleWireInterface` and `SimpleWireFastInterface`) do not implement clock stretching, and they do not check to see if another I2C master is controlling the bus.
-Therefore, cannot become wedged into an infinite loop, so they do not provide a timeout parameter.
+Therefore, they cannot become wedged into an infinite loop so they do not provide a timeout parameter.

 The hardware `<Wire.h>` has the potential for becoming wedged.
 Recently, some work was been done to allow the library to time out after a certain amount of